bitshifter/bitshifter.github.io/_drafts/simd-path-tracing.md

 Reasonably straight forward, the first five lines are simple math operations before some conditionals to determine if the ray hit or not.
 To convert this to SSE2 first we need to load the data into the SIMD registers, do the math bit and finally extract which one of the SIMD lanes contains the result we're after (the nearest hit point).

 First we need to splat `x`, `y`, and `z` components of the ray origin and direction into SSE registers.
-They we need to iterate over 4 spheres at a time, loading 4 `x`, `y` and `z` components of the sphere's centre points into registers containing 4 x components, 4 y components and so on.
+They we need to iterate over 4 spheres at a time, loading 4 `x`, `y` and `z` components of the sphere's centre points into registers containing 4 `x` components, 4 `y` components and so on.

-We use the `_mm_set_ps1` intrinsic to splat each ray origin and direction component into across 4 lanes of a SIMD variable.
+For the ray data use the `_mm_set_ps1` intrinsic to splat each ray origin and direction component into across 4 lanes of an SSE register.

 ```rust
 // load ray origin